SuperVidel

 This is where our project comes in.
 We're designing a Videl-replacement graphics card, which will connect to the CT60 bus slot.
 The card aims to be 100% compatible with the old Videl chip at the register level.

-(features marked in italics are planned to be released after the boards are shipped)
+(features marked in italics are planned to be released after the boards are shipped, with various degrees of likelihood)

 - Xilinx Spartan-3 2000 FPGA in a FG456 package holds the logic for the whole graphics board functionality.

 - Onboard 128MB 32bit wide DDR2 memory at up to 200MHz (DDR400), yielding a theoretical bandwidth of 1600MB/s.
-A resolution of 1600x1200@75Hz 24bit RGBA (4-byte) requires 576MB/s, so there should be plenty of bandwidth left for play.
+A resolution of 1600x1200@60Hz 24bit RGBA (4-byte) requires 460MB/s, so there should be plenty of bandwidth left for play.
 220MHz has been tested when the FPGA contents were much less complete than currently, but this shows that there should be some overclocking potential left.

-- DVI-I connector: support for both digital and analog output using a splitter cable.
+- DVI-I connector: support for both digital and analog output using a splitter cable (you get this cable yourself, costs around $10 on Ebay).
 This means the SuperVidel supports output to two screens at the same time.

 - Adds a 24-bit (16,777,216 colors) color depth as a 4 byte RGBA mode.

 - Pixel clock supports the old 25.175MHz (VGA) and 32MHz (RGB) settings.
 The onboard clock chip supports up to 240MHz output, but the DVI standard for one channel limits us to 165MHz.
-This is enough for 1920x1200@60Hz on DVI using "compressed" signal timings.
+This is enough for 1920x1080@60Hz (maybe 1920x1200) on DVI using "compressed" signal timings.
 VGA needs a much higher clock when doing such high resolutions.
 Around 200MHz is needed for 1920x1200, which makes it necessary to block the clock output to the DVI chip while running such high resolutions on VGA.
+This is a software issue, and may be solved later.

 - An integrated Super Blitter, not compatible with the old Blitter, because it was rarely used on the falcon anyway.
 The blitter can currently do normal 2D blits and also alpha in the 24-bit RGBA mode.
 Scaling blits are planned.

 - Update of the whole FPGA contents from a program running under 060 mode.
 No cables of any kind are needed.
-You just download the new firmware from our homepage, load it with the update program and when it is finished you do a power cycle to activate the new firmware.
+You just download the new firmware from our homepage, load it with the update program and when it is finished you just turn off your falcon and then on again to activate the new firmware.
+If something goes wrong you need a Xilinx Platform USB cable though.

 - Ethernet low-cost daughter board, called SVEthLANa (SuperVidel Ethernet LAN adapter), which connects to the SV using a small flat cable.
 The SVEthLANa is then screwed to the back of the Falcon case so you don't need to route an ethernet cable inside the falcon case, which takes up a lot of space.
 For those who have no EtherNat or do have one but can live without the USB support, the SVEthLANa should come in handy.
-This board is under development, but should be produced at the same time as the SV itself, to reduce cost.
+This board is finished and will be produced at the same time as the SV itself, to reduce cost.

 - Hardware 3D support in the form of a polygon texture mapper.
 This requires lots of space in the FPGA though.